Vanhouttestien/survey/README.md

 <img src="images/pep8.jpg" alt="Picture of pep8 validator results" width="300px">

 ### Fixed bugs
 - The start menu and restart option was not limited.
 When nothing or another key was clicked the program went to the following line.
+- In the restart function did the get key not always repond when deloyed in Heroku.
+To solve this it was changed to a input function.

 ### Unfixed bugs
 - when your time is up you still have to click to be able to give your answer.
 I wasn't able to get the key press cancelled or mocked.
 So I added a line that you have to press a key to continue.
 - The game is currently not working on mobile devices.
-- the restart function doesn’t work when caps-log is on.
-It only recognises the lowercase letters.
+- Because the restart function uses no a input, the user needs to press Enter

 ## Deployment
 This site was deployed with the code institute mock terminal for Heroku.